28 Top Belize Packing List Items for 2024 + What to Wear & NOT to Bring

 • 6.
 Travel Insurance for Belize

 Misfortune while traveling is always a possibility and we believe it’s essential to always travel internationally with travel insurance.
-If you have a medical emergency and need to get home fast or to recoup your losses after a theft or loss of luggage, travel insurance plans can help with these and other similar expenses.
+Your domestic provider will not cover you outside of the country in most cases, and some areas even mandate travel insurance to protect foreigners from paying out-of-pocket for massive expenses if you have a medical emergency and need to get home fast or to recoup your losses after a theft or loss of luggage.
+Our friend learned this when he broke his wrists while biking in Central America, luckily he had insurance to cover the bills.

-We recommend checking out Faye, which makes it effortless to find the best insurance plan for your unique trip.
+We recommend using Faye because they makes it effortless to find the best insurance plan for your unique trip.
 These plans are typically very inexpensive compared to your total trip cost and will give you comfort in knowing you’re protected should something happen.

 Faye Travel Insurance